 Depreciation, recognized in the consolidated income statement, is calculated on a straight-line basis over the estimated useful lives of the assets.
 The useful life is periodically reviewed and updated prospectively if any amendment is required.

 The estimated useful lives per category are as follows:

-Facilities 10 years

-Machinery and equipment 10 years

 Furniture and fixtures 10 years

 Building improvements 10 years

-Office equipment - Electronic equipment 5 years

-Office equipment - IT equipment 5 years

-Office equipment - Telephone equipment 5 years
+Office equipment 5 years